 What if a team member leaves our employment?

 We know you will make every attempt to select team members who will complete the 17-month course.
 However, if a team member leaves your program, we will work with you to determine if a replacement team member makes sense.
 In some cases, your team will simply complete the course with one less team member.
 In other cases, it may work to replace them on the ALC team.

 How will our staff members who aren’t on the team benefit from the course?

 Although your program’s team will be immersed in consistent, focused exploration with the other members of your class, we also expect your team to engage your whole staff in discussion, consideration, and testing of new ideas and methods of advocacy.
-Interacting with colleagues who are involved in the Advocacy Learning Center experience over an 18-month period will be an effective way for the rest of your staff to contribute to and carry out organizational change.
+Interacting with colleagues who are involved in the Advocacy Learning Center experience over a 17-month period will be an effective way for the rest of your staff to contribute to and carry out organizational change.

 About the cost:

 How can we gain access to federal OVW set-aside training funds?

 If your organization has been awarded a grant directly from OVW, you have set-aside training funds that must be spent on OVW-sponsored training.
 If selected for the Advocacy Learning Center, you will be asked to use these funds for part or all of your travel and other expenses.
 Call your OVW program specialist with any questions about the use of your travel funds.